Shadou1/shortcuts-for-sites/README.md

-# Hotkeys For Sites
+# Shortcuts For Sites

-WebExtension that adds hotkeys for easier keyboard navigation on popular websites.
+WebExtension that adds keyboard shortcuts for easier navigation on popular websites.

 ## Description

 Navigating websites without touching your mouse can be difficult.
 Focusing links and other text elements is easy enough with *quick find* and *quick find within link-text only* (<kbd>/</kbd> and <kbd>'</kbd> shortcuts in firefox), but for everything else pressing <kbd>Tab</kbd> every time can become a chore.
-With this in mind, I implemented a number of hotkeys for different websites which should make navigating them with a keyboard more comfortable.
+With this in mind, I implemented a number of shortcuts for different websites which should make navigating them with a keyboard more comfortable.

 ## Useful tips

-- Pressing <kbd>Alt</kbd>+<kbd>k</kbd> will display hotkeys available for the current website.
+- Pressing <kbd>Alt</kbd>+<kbd>k</kbd> will display shortcuts available for the current website.
 - Press <kbd>Tab</kbd> once to force browser to draw focus outline.
+- On some websites, pressing <kbd>?</kbd> will display already available shortcuts.

 ## Popup